boorad/DogwoodApp/README.md

     cd android && ./gradlew assembleRelease

-Then go to Release Management in the Play Store.
+Then go to [App Releases](https://play.google.com/apps/publish/?dev_acc=00137341438711124394#ManageReleasesPlace:p=com.dogwood) in the Play Store.
 ### iOS

 After version bump, in the root of this project, type: